John8a/BettingPlattform/README.md

 # HolidayCheck Coding Challenge

 I'm very proud of the result I got, but it could have been even better.
-With more time - currently planning my semestre abroad - I would have loved to do more.
+With more time - currently planning my semestre abroad and Uni is very time intensive - I would have loved to do more.
 I still hope you like it!

 ## About the Project